 Our recommendations are based on the following factors:

 - Speed and stability of service

-- Strong encryption parameters
+- Strong encryption and no logs

 - Wide range of server locations